SOCIAL SIGNALPLAYBOOK

 Frequently Asked Questions

-What are vanity metrics and why are they problematic?
+What are vanity metrics and why should marketers avoid them?

 Works Cited & Evidence